Paradoxical behavior in Collatz sequences: From divergent to paradoxical sequences

 where the last inequality results from $b \geq a+1$.
 Thus, the sequence $m,\ldots,T^b(m)$ is paradoxical.

-To conclude, the proof follows from the fact that we can find a paradoxical sequence of the desired form for every pair $(a,b)$ in $S$ and that these sequences are all distinct, although they largely overlap. \end{proof}
+To conclude, the proof follows from the fact that we can find a sequence of the desired form for every pair $(a,b)$ in $S$ and that these sequences are all distinct, although they largely overlap. \end{proof}

-If the Collatz conjecture is true, then Theorem \ref{th:div2par} only applies to $n=1$ and its main interest lies in the following corollary.
+In Theorem \ref{th:div2par}, the starting integer $n$ could be the smallest element of a cycle.
+If this case occurs, then the resulting paradoxical sequences start from a finite set of integers and continuously repeat the same loop, hence they are periodic and differ mostly in their length.
+Since the premise of this theorem is unlikely to hold, its main interest lies in its contraposition.

-\begin{corollary} If there are only finitely many paradoxical sequences whose first term is greater than 2, then the Collatz conjecture is true. \end{corollary}
+\begin{corollary} If there are only finitely many paradoxical sequences, then the Collatz conjecture is true. \end{corollary}

-\begin{proof} Consider the contraposition and suppose that the Collatz conjecture is false.
-Hence, there exists a Collatz sequence of infinite length, either periodic or diverging to infinity, that does not contain the integer 1.
+\begin{proof} Consider the contraposition and suppose the Collatz conjecture is false.
+Hence, there exists a Collatz sequence of infinite length that does not contain the integer 1.
 If $n$ is the smallest term of the sequence, then it has an infinite stopping time.
-Applying Theorem \ref{th:div2par} gives infinitely many paradoxical sequences starting from integers greater or equal to $n$.
-Moreover, we have $n>2$, otherwise the cycle $(1,2)$ would have been reached. \end{proof}
+Applying Theorem \ref{th:div2par} gives infinitely many paradoxical sequences starting from integers greater than or equal to $n$ with $n>2$. \end{proof}